govindut6/Formula-1-Race-Outcome-Prediction/README.md

 ### Conclusions

-* Grid position is the strongest predictor of race outcome → drivers who qualify near the front finish near the front.
+* Grid position is the strongest predictor of race outcome → drivers who start near the front finish near the front.
 * Constructor also plays a significant role, as car performance directly affects finishing position.
 * The classification model (Top-10 prediction) performs well, showing these two features are strong predictors.
 * The regression model shows moderate error → Race outcomes are not predictable due to randomness (pit stops, weather, crashes).